Lockheed T-33 T-Bird – the first jet trainer

 The T-33 Shooting Star (also called T-Bird) is the first military jet trainer.
 It was developed from the P-80 Shooting Star, the first operational US fighter jet.

 The first – and a very popular – Jet Trainer

-But let's go back to the T-33.
-As we said, the T-Bird was developed from the P-80.
-As superior fighter jets like the MiG-15 Fagot or the F-86 Sabre sent the P-80 in retirement - it took over another role.
-As two seater, the Shooting Star became the T-33 - the first dedicated military jet trainer.
-The T-33 was responsible to make countless fighter pilots of the USAF and the US Navy - many where at that point still qualified to operate propeller-driven military aircraft only - ready for the jet age.
+The T-Bird was developed from the P-80.
+As superior fighter jets like the MiG-15 Fagot or the F-86 Sabre sent the P-80 in retirement – it took over another role.
+As a two-seater, the Shooting Star became the T-33 – the first dedicated military jet trainer.
+The T-33 was responsible to make countless fighter pilots of the USAF and the US Navy – many were at that point still qualified to operate propeller-driven military aircraft only – ready for the jet age.
 And in this new role the Shooting Star was so good, that after having her maiden flight in March 1948, it was in service in the US until 1997.
-In numerious variants, and under license, 6557 units of the T-33 have been produced.
+In numerous variants, and under license, 6557 units of the T-33 have been produced.
 On top of that, advanced versions like the Canadian Canadair CT-133 Silver Star was also produced in 656 units, for example.
 The CT-133 was flown by the Royal Canadian Air Force until 2005 and is still operational with the Bolivian Air Force.

 - Service ceiling: 48,000 ft (14’600m)